tbensky/npct/README.md

 ## Why this project?

-I worked on this project because of the red line in this graph (source: [Johns Hopkins](https://coronavirus.jhu.edu/data/new-cases)):
+I developed this project starting in late June of 2020, because of the red line in this graph (source: [Johns Hopkins](https://coronavirus.jhu.edu/data/new-cases)):

 <center><img src=https://github.com/tbensky/npct/blob/master/pics/new_cases.png></center>

+I wanted to do something (anything) to help.
+I know a lot about microcontrollers, and good with the C language, am seem to always be able to figure out APIs.
+So I developed this open-source, hardware contract tracer token project.

 ## Contact Tracing